Frequently asked PR questions

 Determine your formats: press release, interview, research, etc.

-Plan your timing and moments to hook in.
+Plan your timing and moments to respond.

 What does a PR agency do and why should I hire one?